 By Sue Kira, Naturopath and Nutritionist

-My experience in-clinic with more than 14,000 clients over 24 years taught me that the three biggest dietary contributors to ill health and disease were gluten, dairy and sugar.
+My experience in-clinic over 25+ years taught me that the three biggest dietary contributors to ill health and disease were gluten, dairy and sugar.
 They severely affect the gut which has ramifications on all sorts of health conditions, apart from contributing to general lethargy and glugginess.

 When clients removed these foods from their diet, overall the results and transformation in their health and energy was remarkable.

-Yet many shudder when they hear the dreaded ‘gluten and dairy free’ words being used.
+Yet many shudder when they hear the words ‘gluten and dairy free’.
 A quick look around the recipes on this site may show you that it’s not so bad after all…in fact it’s damn delicious!
-And my husband Rod and I are both ‘lively testimonials’ to the benefits of this way of eating.
+Thousands of people around the world are ‘lively testimonials’ to the benefits of this sustainable lifestyle.

-I’ve also included around 100 of my case studies on this site about the affects of dietary changes.
-You may find them quite interesting…I did!
-Go to the green Diet Categories button (top of the green panel) and see the articles under the ‘Diet Type’ and ‘Health Conditions’ headings.
+I also included 96 of my case studies on this website about the affects of dietary changes.
+You may find them interesting…I did!
+Under the Diet Categories button (top of the green panel) you’ll find case studies are included within the articles under the ‘Diet Type’ and ‘Health Conditions’ headings.

-By the way, you might be wondering why we didn’t remove sugar from our recipes.
+You might wonder why we didn’t remove sugar from our recipes.
 Because sugar can be difficult to wean off, we included some recipes that contain sugar, such as coconut nectar, maple syrup, honey etc that may help you transition through this process.
-But you’ll only find these recipes in the Level 1 Heart category, which coincidentally, we call The Transition.
+You’ll only find these recipes in the Level 1 Heart category, which coincidentally, we call The Transition.

-Although Eating4Vitality recipes can only be accessed by members, we have provided 20 sample recipes for you to trial for an unlimited time so you can ‘try before you buy’ (without having to send an email).
+Although all the Eating4Vitality recipes can only be accessed by members, we have provided about 20 sample recipes for you to trial immediately for an unlimited time so you can ‘try before you buy’.

-This way you can check the Menu Planner, Auto Shopping list, how to change serves and ingredients, and our great recipe slideshows, which are best viewed in landscape mode on mobiles.
+This lets you check our great recipe slideshows, which are best viewed in landscape mode on mobiles, along with the Menu Planner, Auto Shopping list and how to change serves and ingredients.
 In sample mode, you can click onto metric or imperial measurements at the top of the page.

 In ‘sample’ mode, your shopping list or menu planner entries will not be stored and there is no access to the Vitality Calculator.
 But if you like what you see and would like to access hundreds of our vitality-filled recipes, click for a 12-month subscription.
 When you subscribe, the Sample Recipes button disappears…perhaps somewhere into cyber space.

-Mobile: you can find links to Sample recipes in the Menu or at the top of the All Recipes page
+Mobile: you can access Sample recipes in the menu under the ‘Recipes’ tab, or in the link at the top of the ‘Recipes’ page when opened

 This is a neat feature where you can change the number of servings and the ingredients automatically change, ready to add to the Shopping List.